Mark Lane (author): Early life and career

 In 1959, Lane was active in the New York Committee for Democratic Voters, also known as the Reform Democratic Movement.
 He co-founded it along with former first lady Eleanor Roosevelt and ex-New York Governor Herbert H. Lehman.
 The movement challenged the Tammany Hall machine that still wielded influence in the New York Democratic Party, both in New York City and statewide.
+That year he became campaign manager for John Harrington, who successfully contested in the Tenth Assembly District.
 Lane decided to become a candidate in the 1960 election, vying for a seat in the New York State Assembly.
 He was endorsed by Eleanor Roosevelt, who made campaign appearances with him.

 In the run-up to the 1960 election, Lane was contacted by presidential candidate John F. Kennedy, who sought Lane's help "to coordinate the varying, indeed conflicting, elements of the Democratic party in New York".
 To that end, Lane managed the New York City area's campaign for Kennedy, and he also met with the candidate on three occasions, taking publicity photos together in one of them.
 Lane would later write that those photos and JFK's endorsement were "significant factors" in Lane's narrow victory in November.

 As a member of the New York State Assembly in 1961 and 1962, Lane represented New York County's 10th District, encompassing East Harlem and Yorkville, where Lane resided.
 In the legislature, he spent considerable time working to abolish capital punishment.
 As he promised, he served only one term and then managed the campaign for his replacement.

 In June 1961, during the civil rights movement, Lane was the only sitting legislator to be arrested for opposing segregation as a Freedom Rider.
 In 1962, he ran for Congress in the Democratic primary and lost.
+Afterwards he went on to serve as a lawyer for the Congress of Racial Equality (CORE).
 In the 1968 presidential election, Lane appeared on the ballot as a third party vice-presidential candidate, running on the Freedom and Peace Party ticket (an offshoot of the Peace and Freedom Party) with Dick Gregory.